DPDK/dpdk/doc/guides/nics/sfc_efx.rst

 - Scattered Rx DMA for packet that are larger that a single Rx descriptor

-- Deferred receive queue start
+- Deferred receive and transmit queue start

 Non-supported Features